meta-pytorch/torchforge/README.md

 Optional: By default, the packages installation uses conda.
 If user wants to install system packages on the target machine instead of conda, they can pass the `--use-sudo` to the installation script: `./script/install.sh --use-sudo`.

-After install, you can run the following command and should see output confirming GRPO training is running (you need a minimum 3 GPU devices), right now this will run Full Fine-Tuning:
+After install, you can run the following command and should see output confirming GRPO training is running (you need a minimum 3 GPU devices):

 ```
 python -m apps.grpo.main  --config apps/grpo/qwen3_1_7b.yaml